Zubax/bro/README.md

 exported as environment variables `OPENROUTER_API_KEY` and `OPENAI_API_KEY`.
 In the future we may add other models and other inference backends.

-Bro has only been tested on GNU/Linux distributions so far.
+Bro has only been tested on GNU/Linux distributions so far with X11 (Wayland may not work).
 Adding support for macOS and Windows should be trivial  and contributions are welcome.

 ⚠️ Bro can only work with single-monitor setups with the resolution at most 1920x1080.
 We mostly use it in an Ubuntu virtual machine with a 1280x1024 screen resolution.
-It is highly advised to use the default UI theme and a highly textured wallpaper to avoid confusing the UI grounding model (e.g., a solid black desktop background is known to cause significant issues).
+It is highly advised to use the default UI theme and a highly textured wallpaper to avoid confusing the UI grounding model (e.g., a solid black desktop background is known to cause issues).
+Disable spell checking everywhere.
+Disable popups.
+Ensure scroll bars are always visible.
+Use light themes everywhere.
+Disable tools that inject context menus, like the ChatGPT integration in Firefox, Grammarly, etc.

 ## Installation